reactiveframes/rating-system-task/README.md

     - integration test

 # Usage
-After running the server..
-You can send/test requests by either clicking on the following links or via postman for example:
+After running the server, you can send/test requests by either clicking on the following links or via postman for example:

 - GET
     - http://127.0.0.1:3000/appService/relevantApplication?age=29&category=social&customerType=bronze